Typhoenix/Devops_Tooling_Website_Solution/devops_tooling.md

 Verify that NFS was mounted successfully by running `df -h`.

 ![](assets/12.png)

+>You can test the mount by creating a file on the web server and checking to see it on the nfs server

 Make sure that the changes will persist on Web Server after reboot: